HemantPundpal/Hemant-Pundpal---C-Projects/TLV/README.md

 - Application code should not #include this file, instead tlv_app_data_api.h should be included to use the tlv app data layer abstraction for TLV encoder and decoder.
 - Application can choose to directly access TLV encoder and decoder by including tlv_api.h

-tlv_app_data.c
+tlv_app_data_encoder.c
+- All API definitions required for the app data layer to abstract TLV encoder.

+tlv_app_data_parser.c
-- All tlv app data layer functions and variables are defined in this file.
+-  All API definitions required for the app data layer to abstract parsing (decoding) of TLV encoded objects.

 tlv_app_data_ec.h
 - Error checking for all tlv app data layer functions.